The Ridgid brand has recently come out with a new line of impact drivers that are reasonably priced similar to

 Which Is Better?
 Ridgid vs. Milwaukee

 The Ridgid is a heavy and bulky drill.
 Most DEWALT tools which are famous for their heaviness because of their all-metal transmissions are close to Ridgid in terms of heaviness, though DEWALT has the favor.

 On the other hand, Milwaukee seems like a toothpick.
 It is sleek, light, and very comfortable in the user’s hand.

 This is probably the reason why Milwaukee power tools are found so commonly in professional settings, where working for 8+ hours is common, and having a tool that can give your body a minimum amount of fatigue and stress is crucial.

 Unfortunately, Ridgid power tools are not that kind of tool.

 Now in terms of performance, the Milwaukee 2454-22 M12 beats the Ridgid R82230N.
 If tested both on a boat trailer that has 5-lug wheels, the Milwaukee will surely remove the nuts right off with no issue at all.

 And the last thing we should consider between the two is the battery life.
 Milwaukee 2454-22 M12 is famous for having the fastest charge times in the industry nowadays.
 In fact, they can charge from near death to a hundred percent in less than an hour.

 On the other hand, the Ridgid batteries were on the charger for about one hour and a half before they actually reached full.
 When it comes to battery drainage, Milwaukee’s line is also the best in the market.

 The more effortless the power tool operates, the less drain/strain the battery is going to take.

 Now, if you’re going to build up a large arsenal of cordless power tools all around the same battery platform, then Milwaukee has got way more options compared to Ridgid.

-Based on performance and not on the price, most consumers would most likely spend some extra bucks to pick the Milwaukee which is an exceptional fine power tool which is without a doubt one of the best in class in the power tool industry today.
+Based on performance and not on the price, most consumers would most likely spend some extra bucks to pick the Milwaukee which is an exceptional fine power tool and is without a doubt one of the best in class in the power tool industry today.